-Coordination of Benefits: Matching up payments when you have more than one insurance policy so payments do not exceed allowed charges.
+Coordination of Benefits: Matching up payments when you have more than one insurance policy, so payments do not exceed allowed charges.
 For example, if a child is on both parents' dental plans, one plan is considered the primary.
 The primary insurer pays first.
 The second plan pays after the first plan pays.
 The second plan's payment, if any, often covers that balance due for dental services.
-But, the second plan will never pay more than they would have paid had they been primary.
+But, the second plan generally never pays more than they would have paid had it been primary; however, state mandates differ on this subject.
+Check with your plan.